Official UK Government Partner

 Mental Health

-All Study Mind staff including tutors should be aware that mental health problems can, in some cases, be an indicator that a vulnerable adult has suffered or is at risk of suffering abuse, neglect or exploitation.
+All Study Mind staff including tutors should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 In order to support spotting signs of severe mental health distress, relevant members of the Study Mind Safeguarding Team have basic training in self harm, to develop a basic awareness of spotting and supporting students and tutors.